Mobx01/Mobx01/README.md

 - Engineered a Next.js and FastAPI application utilizing the Gemini API to dynamically generate structured learning roadmaps (Directed Acyclic Graphs).
 - Implemented a robust backend data pipeline leveraging Redis for efficient caching and PostgreSQL for permanent storage to optimize API costs and system performance.

+### Rocket Simulator
+*C++ Physics Simulation Application*
+- Engineered a physics-based rocket simulator in C++, implementing core aerodynamic and astrodynamic equations to accurately model trajectory and propulsion mechanics.
+- Designed a robust object-oriented architecture to manage system states and simulation data, optimizing computational performance for continuous physics calculations.

 ### Event-Driven Route Optimization System
 *GDG on Campus Solution Challenge 2025*
 - Designed and engineered an event-driven system to model, optimize, and solve complex real-world logistical routing problems using core software engineering fundamentals.